Vjekoslav Bevanda: Political career

-A member of the Croatian Democratic Union of Bosnia and Herzegovina (HDZ BiH), Bevanda was the Federal Minister of Finance from March 2007 until March 2011.
+A member of the Croatian Democratic Union (HDZ BiH), Bevanda was the Federal Minister of Finance from March 2007 until March 2011.
 At the same time he was Vice President of the Federal Government.
 Before that he did various legislative duties for the Federation of Bosnia and Herzegovina.
 On 27 May 2009, Bevanda was named Acting Prime Minister of the Federation of Bosnia and Herzegovina, succeeding Nedžad Branković who had resigned earlier in the day.
 He was replaced by Mustafa Mujezinović on 25 June 2009.

 After a one-year governmental formation crisis following the 2010 general election, Bevanda became the Chairman of the Council of Ministers of Bosnia and Herzegovina on 12 January 2012 in the six-party coalition which had included the HDZ BiH as well.
 He served as Chairman of the Council of Ministers until 31 March 2015.

 On 31 March 2015, Bevanda was appointed as the new Minister of Finance and Treasury within the government led by Denis Zvizdić.
 He stayed as minister in the government of Zoran Tegeltija as well.
 Bevanda was succeeded as minister by Zoran Tegeltija on 25 January 2023, following the formation of a new government presided over by Borjana Krišto.